Best Milk Frother of 2020

 Our milk frother testing was spearheaded by longtime barista and GearLab Research Analyst, Michelle Powell.
 Having spent over a decade working in the specialty coffee industry as a barista, cafe manager, and even competing in the Barista Championship circuit, Michelle has an incredibly nuanced understanding of the process of texturing milk and the variety of ways people like to drink it.
 In her work for GearLab, Michelle has tested and assessed hundreds of kitchen appliances, including a wide variety of coffee gear.
 Her extensive coffee industry experience, coupled with a refined analytical approach to evaluating gear, makes her an ideal leader for our expert team.

 In crafting our test plan for milk frothers, we considered what specific qualities and performance attributes mattered most to a wide variety of users and weighted them based on overall importance.
 We scored these products based on four distinct metrics: aeration, texture, mixing, and ease of use.
-We textured everything from half 'n half to flavored creamer to oat milk to make sure we gained the most well-rounded understanding of the strengths and weaknesses of each frother.
+We textured everything from half 'n half to flavored creamer to oat milk to ensure we gained the most well-rounded understanding of each frother's strengths and weaknesses.
 We measured the maximum aeration each machine was capable of and tried our best to replicate the coveted micro-foam texture characteristic of high-end cafes and pour latte art with it.
 Having purchased all of these units, we were able to put them through this regimen of tests side-by-side and provide direct comparisons.

 Analysis and Test Results